INSURANCE - CAR INSURANCE

 How much does car insurance cost in Connecticut?

-Full coverage policies that include collision, comprehensive, and liability insurance average $1,829 per year — $300 higher than the national average.
+Full coverage policies that include collision, comprehensive, and liability insurance average $1,829 per year, compared to the national average of $1,582.
 For state-minimum coverage, the average in Connecticut is $896.

 One of the main reasons car insurance is so pricey is because Connecticut has a very high cost of living; it’s among the most expensive states in the country.
 Additionally, car parts and repairs will cost more, so insurance rates are higher.